Complete Book Marketing Plan

 Facebook Followers3001,0001,5002,000

-Once you establish your initial marketing budget, you’re ready to plan your book launch!
+Once you establish your initial marketing budget, you can plan your book launch!

 Pre-Launch